BoonMeister/Get-SMARTAttributes/README.md

 DESCRIPTION
 -----------
-The Get-SMARTAttributes function can be used to retrieve SMART (Self-Monitoring, Analysis and Reporting Technology) attributes from one or more hard drives on the local computer by querying the MSStorageDriver_ATAPISmartData & MSStorageDriver_FailurePredictThresholds classes, provided SMART is supported and enabled on the drive(s).
+The Get-SMARTAttributes function can be used to retrieve SMART (Self-Monitoring, Analysis and Reporting Technology) attributes from one or more hard drives on a computer by querying the MSStorageDriver_ATAPISmartData & MSStorageDriver_FailurePredictThresholds classes, provided SMART is supported and enabled on the drive(s).
 The results include the attribute ID, attribute name, current/worse/threshold values, status (current > threshold),